Logo

 Across our work, we have seen that university staff find it upsetting and disempowering when they do not know how to support refugee students sensitively and appropriately.
 Alongside a desire for further training and support, the staff we engaged with suggested the following quick administrative fixes that importantly do not have major budgetary implications or require significant policy changes:

-• Capturing better data on refugee applications and admissions (for example, how many begin versus complete the application process and where/why there is a drop-off; whether there are differences in terms of gender, age, location, nationality, asylum status, courses applied to, etc. of un/successful applicants; what the conversion rate for acceptance to admissions to enrolment for displaced students with different characteristics is, among others) to ensure that they have the right services in place at the right times to support displaced students and to evidence the need for more funding and training
+• Capturing better data on refugee applications and admissions (for example, how many begin versus complete the application process and where/why there is a drop-off; whether differences exist in terms of, for example, gender, age, location, nationality, asylum status or courses applied to, of un/successful applicants; what the conversion rate for acceptance to admissions to enrolment for displaced students with different characteristics is, among others) to ensure that they have the right services in place at the right times to support displaced students and to evidence the need for more funding and training

 • Establishing a database of multilingual university staff willing to support displaced students

-• More in-person outreach and support to refugees in camps, settlements, community centres, etc. in the run-up to the university admissions period, involving coordination and collaboration across universities and civil society organisations.
+• More in-person outreach and support to refugees in places such as camps, settlements or community centres. in the run-up to the university admissions period, involving coordination and collaboration across universities and civil society organisations.

 Longer-term change?